fnproject/docs/fn/operate/variable-commands.md

 # Fn Variable Commands
-The Fn CLI can store variable information in the following spaces:
+The Fn CLI can store config variable information in the following places:

-* **Application:** Variables can be accessed by all functions in the application.
+* **Applications:** Variables can be accessed by all functions in the application.
-* **Function:** Variables that can only by accessed by a single function.
+* **Functions:** Variables that can only by accessed by a single function.

 ## Fn Variable Command Reference